Search is the #1 driver of traffic to content web pages. Enough said, right?

 Strategy #5: Resource Page Organic Outreach

 Email outreach is popular.
 When done right, it can lead to more incoming links.
 But, there are limitations, especially if you come off as an aggressive link builder.
-According to Moz, 31% of bloggers will never open an email that contains a link request in the subject line.

 In the first place, resource content is the type of content that offers plenty of value.
 “Resource” in this instance doesn’t mean a page that contains links to other blogs or internal pages.
 Basically, any web page that’s ranking highly right now in Google’s top 10 search engine results is a resource page.